top of page

 D-REX DEFENDERS

-It was early December, 2018 when in an instant and out of nowhere, our world was turned upside down.
-Derek became sick with what was diagnosed as a sinus infection.
-He started to feel better and then, suddenly horrible headaches followed and we immediately took Derek to the emergency room.
-Derek and his mom were talking to the doctors and we all thought it was probably just the flu or a really bad sinus infection.
-The PA was proactive, did a CT scan and then the devastating blow; Derek had a fast growing brain tumor that created swelling in the brain and the painful headaches and vomiting.
-He was taken to the hospital and two days later, Derek underwent brain surgery to remove the cancerous tumor.
+It was early December 2018 when in an instant and out of nowhere, our world was turned upside down.
+My son, Derek became sick with what was diagnosed as a sinus infection.
+He started to feel better and then, suddenly horrible headaches and vomiting followed, and we immediately took Derek to the emergency room.
+The PA was proactive, did a CT scan and then the devastating blow; Derek had a fast-growing brain tumor which turned out to be glioblastoma (GBM) stage IV, the most common, treatment resistant and deadliest tumor.
+Two days later, Derek underwent brain surgery to remove the cancerous tumor.
 In a matter of days, the tumors spread.

 Finding A Cure For Brain Cancer

 Brain tumors are one of the deadliest forms of cancer and is now the leading cause in cancer related deaths in children and young adults.
-Brain tumors are also the leading cause of cancer related deaths in males, age 20-39 years of age.
+Brain tumors are the 2nd leading cause of cancer related deaths in adolescents and young adults, ages 20-39 years of age.
+Ninety percent of our active military members are under the age of 40.
 There is no early detection, no prevention and no cure for brain cancer.
 Funding for medical research is critical.

-Today, an estimated 700,000 people in the United States are living with a primary brain tumor and more than 86,000 more will be diagnosed in 2020.
+Today, an estimated 700,000 people in the United States are living with a primary brain tumor and more than 88,970 more will be diagnosed in 202It is estimated more than 18,200 people will lose their life to a malignant brain tumor (brain cancer).
 There are more than 130 different types of brain tumors.
 The survival rate is poor, with many having less than a 2 year survival rate.
 The number of people inflicted with this vicious disease continues to increase.
 Despite these facts, there are only 5 approved medications and one treatment option.
 We are failing brain tumor patients and families miserably.
 There must be aggressive measures to find a cure for brain cancer and successful treatments that offer people better outcomes, prolong life expectancy and quality of life.

 Funding is crucial to remove the barriers so scientists can take the research from the laboratory into the high quality facilities necessary so people with brain cancer can have access to groundbreaking clinical trials.
 Congress must fund the medical research that is desperately needed so scientists can develop and begin to offer medications and treatments to combat brain cancer so people not only can survive, but have better health outcomes and quality of life.